 Motamedy elected to focus his energy playing the saxophone, clarinet, and flute at Central Washington University, a school renowned for its extensive music department.
 He continued studying the clarinet with one of America’s premier clarinetist’s, “Raymond Wheeler,” and continued to refine his jazz abilities with the late great National Jazz Educator “John Moawad.”

-Darren Motamedy brings back his smooth jazz sounds to Jazz in the Valley performing on the Main Stage at the Rotary Pavilion on Friday Night (July 25th) at 9 pm.
+Darren Motamedy brings back his smooth jazz sounds to Jazz in the Valley performing on the Main Stage at the Rotary Pavilion on Friday Night, July 25th from 9 pm. until Midnight.

 David Friesen Quartet